menu

 Demographics

 Sawyerville is an extremely ethnically-diverse town.
 The people who call Sawyerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sawyerville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sawyerville include Welsh, German, English, Irish, and Russian.
+Important ancestries of people in Sawyerville include Welsh, German, English, African, and Irish.

 The most common language spoken in Sawyerville is English.
 Other important languages spoken here include Spanish and African languages.